 The FDA used alternative tools to accomplish 10% and 8% of the total GCP activities in FY2020 and FY2021, respectively (Figure 2).
 The GCP evaluations conducted using alternative tools were able to inform the agency’s regulatory decisions for 13 NDAs and 7 BLAs in FY2020 and 16 NDAs and 5 BLAs in FY2021.
 Therefore, the use of alternative tools in lieu of on-site GCP inspections played a significant role in ensuring the reliability of data submitted in marketing applications.

 The decision to use alternative tools was made on a case-by-case basis and depended on the inspection types, sites, and the laws of local jurisdictions.
-Although the use of RRA was important to ensure continuity of GCP oversight during the COVID-19 pandemic, it has several limitations: 1) feasibility depended on technology issues, such as the quality of the internet connection; 2) the need for CI site staff to redact source records and upload them to an online platform was time consuming and may have interfered with subject care responsibilities, particularly when sites were already experiencing stressed resources due to the COVID-19 pandemic; 3) time zone differences for non-U.S. remote evaluations; 4) translation issues; 5) unclear views of documents when using screen sharing; 6) data protection regulations limiting transmission of identifiable health data outside the EU; 7) inability to walk through the pharmacy and the study drug storage areas.
+Although the use of RRA was important to ensure continuity of GCP oversight during the COVID-19 pandemic, it has several limitations: 1) feasibility depended on technology issues, such as the quality of the internet connection; 2) the need for CI site staff to redact source records and upload them to an online platform was time consuming and may have interfered with subject care responsibilities, particularly when sites were already experiencing stressed resources due to the COVID-19 pandemic; 3) time zone differences for non-US remote evaluations; 4) translation issues; 5) unclear views of documents when using screen sharing; 6) data protection regulations limiting transmission of identifiable health data outside the EU; 7) inability to walk through the pharmacy and the study drug storage areas.
 Nevertheless, the use of RRAs enabled the agency to verify efficacy and safety data to inform regulatory decisions for marketing applications when on-site GCP inspections were not possible.
 It also helped protect FDA inspectors and the site staff from COVID-19 by minimizing travel and in-person interactions.

 Conclusion